 Five versions of the 1366 x 768 IPS display panel are available:

 - LP125WH2(SL)(B1) – the B1 IPS panels sometimes have issues with image retention or “ghosting” after a static image has been on the display.
 Some users have also reported a backlight bleeding issue with these panels.

 FRU: 04W3462, 93P5674, 93P5675

-- LP125WH2(SL)(B2) – the B2 IPS panels do not tend to have issues with ghosting or backlight bleeding however they do not have the mounting rails on the sides needed to install properly in an X220.
+- LP125WH2(SL)(B2) – the B2 IPS panels are less likely to have issues with ghosting or backlight bleeding however they do not have the mounting rails on the sides needed to install properly in an X220.

-- LP125WH2(SL)(B3) – the B3 IPS panels usually do not have issues with ghosting or backlight bleeding and include the necessary side mounting rails for installation in the X220.
+- LP125WH2(SL)(B3) – the B3 IPS panels are less likely to have issues with ghosting or backlight bleeding and include the necessary side mounting rails for installation in the X220.
 (Recommended)